-Planning staff will present the Working Draft of Corridor Forward: The I-270 Transit Plan to the Planning Board on November 4, 2021.
-Staff recommends approval of the Working Draft as the Public Hearing Draft and requests that the Planning Board schedule the public hearing for December 9, 2021.
-The Plan Appendices will be available on the Plan website (www.montgomeryplanning.org/corridorforward) prior to the public hearing.
+The Working Draft of Corridor Forward: The I-270 Transit Plan was presented to the Planning Board on November 4, 2021.
+The Planning Board authorized staff to prepare the Public Hearing Draft and a public hearing was held on December 9, 2021 in the auditorium of the Planning Department at 2425 Reedie Drive in Wheaton, MD.